David-Rodriguez-Garcia/portfolioChallenge/README.md

                  \
                   organisms

-- navigation: Anything that has something to do with navigation (react-navigation) goes inside of this folder.
+- navigation: Stores anything related to navigation (react-navigation).
-- styles: Common utilities that are related to the styles
+- styles: Stores style-related utilities.
-- screens: The app screens.
-Since we are using the MVC pattern each folder has it's own Controller and View files.
-If needed, an extra file for the model can be added.
-If the screen has components that are not being reused by other screens, it will also have a custom components file with its corresponding tests (more on tests later).
+- screens: Contains the screens of the application.
+Since we are using the MVC pattern, each screen's folder has its own Controller and View files, and if needed, a Model file.
+As mentioned above, if the screen contains components that are not being used by other screens, a custom `components` folder will be created for them.

 ## Testing
+###Leer duda en screens -> A partir de As mentioned above... [...] <<will o would?>> ¿por ejemplo?

 We are using Jest for testing and the app has been developed using TDD practices.
 A dependency injection library (awilix) is being used for better mocking.
 There is a test behind every screen, component or functionality that can be properly tested and there is a benefit in doing so.